Deep Saini

 Hargurdeep Saini (Punjabi: ਹਰਗੁਰਦੀਪ ਸੈਣੀ) is an Indian-Canadian scientist and university administrator.
 He is the president and vice-chancellor of McGill University in Montreal.
-He was previously the president and vice-Chancellor of Dalhousie University, a vice-chancellor and President of University of Canberra, a vice-president of University of Toronto, and principal of the university's Mississauga campus.
+He was previously the president and vice-chancellor of Dalhousie University, a vice-chancellor and president of University of Canberra, and a vice-president of the University of Toronto and principal of its Mississauga campus.

 Early life and education

 Saini was born in 1954 in Punjab, India, to a family from Nawanshahr where he grew up.
 He completed his Bachelor of Science (Honours) and Master of Science (Honours) in botany from Punjab Agricultural University in Ludhiana.
 He then moved to Australia, where he earned his Ph.D. in plant physiology from the University of Adelaide, followed by a postdoctoral research fellowship at the University of Alberta in Canada.